 Exalate is a Salesforce integration software that allows you to bidirectionally sync information in real time between two (or more) Salesforce instances.

-You can also use it to sync data between Salesforce and other applications like Jira, GitHub, ServiceNow, Zendesk, HP ALM, etc. Check out Exalate’s integrations page for more info.
+You can also use it to sync data between Salesforce and other applications like Jira, GitHub, ServiceNow, Zendesk, and more.
+Check out Exalate’s integrations page for more info.

 Let’s see why Exalate is the right choice to handle a complex Salesforce to Salesforce integration:

-• It has an intuitive Groovy scripting engine that allows you to configure advanced or complex integration use cases.
+- It has an intuitive Groovy scripting engine that allows you to configure advanced or complex integration use cases.
 So, in this way, it is flexible.
+You can also use AI along with the Script mode to simplify the script generation process.

 But the question remains: how do you achieve such a Salesforce to Salesforce integration using Exalate?